How to Attract the Best Volunteers [And Keep Them]

 This step is incredibly important – not only to make sure you get the job done by someone who has the right skills but also to increase the chances that the volunteer(s) will be satisfied in their role (role fit is crucial to job satisfaction).

 With your team, go over your plans and strategies and review your progress so far.
 Where is it that you are doing really well?
 Where are you lagging behind?
 Identify the underperforming areas, projects, and programs and then consider recruiting volunteers to help out with those.
-Ensure you clearly identify the skills that are needed for that to happen and recruit volunteers for those specific roles.
+Be sure to clearly identify the skills that are needed for that to happen and recruit volunteers for those specific roles.

-Having a written-out job description will also help with the onboarding of the volunteer(s) when it comes to it.
+Having a written job description will also help with the onboarding of the volunteer(s) when the time comes.

 1.2.
 Onboarding Process